-In partnership with his father, Geoff Bergmeier manages a grain and livestock operation out of their Woodfalls farm in Lockhart, NSW with their main grain production coming from canola wheat and faba beans.
+In partnership with his wife, Alison, Geoff Bergmeier manages a mixed grain and livestock enterprise near Lockhart NSW.
+Their main grain production comes from canola, wheat and faba beans.

-“At the end of the day, you’ve got to stay vital alongside other businesses so you can raise your family.”
+“At the end of the day, you’ve got to stay viable,” said Geoff.

 “It’s all determined by the market at the time,” says Geoff, “what grains we’re going to produce and what’s necessary to carry for a longer period of time.”